arinath/AIGuild-Capstone-10-fairfeatureselection/README.md

 # Procedurally fair feature selection
-Ensuring procedural fairness through feature selection
+A comparative study to perform feature selection in congruence with agreed definitions of group fairness.